 I was the Lead UX Designer on a small team of 5 consultants to research, analyze, design and rapid prototype IRS Auctions.We dramatically simplified the user experience, focusing on core interactions of purchasing, simplified navigation and search.

-The problem we wanted to solve is to provide users a consistent experience from an interest of an item to purchase.
+We wanted to solve is to provide users a consistent experience from an interest of an item to purchase.

 "This is going to be an aggressive timeline are you up for the challenge?